Commercializing the Microbiome – the Unseen Organ

 Allergies, autoimmunity, depression and other inflammatory diseases are increasing at alarming rates and have all been associated with impaired microbiome health.

-This evening will be all about the microbiome — how exactly does it influence our lifestyle and well-being?
+This evening was all about the microbiome — how exactly does it influence our lifestyle and well-being?
 Why is it relevant in drug development and for which therapeutic areas does it have the most potential?

-Please join us at LabCentral in the heart of Kendall Square’s innovation district, as we explore the significance of the microbiome and its commercial value.
-What is fact and what is fiction?
-A diverse set of speakers from Big Pharma and rising new stars from the biotech startup world will talk about their vision for the microbiome.
+The presentations took place at LabCentral in the heart of Kendall Square’s innovation district.
+A diverse set of speakers from Big Pharma and rising new stars from the biotech startup world talked about their vision for the microbiome.

 - Alex Tucker is the Program Lead at Ginkgo Bioworks, a Boston-based synthetic biology company that makes and sells engineered organisms.